 While there are many pros to using a dog harness, there are a few cons as well.
 Consider the following when deciding to use a harness:

-- It may be more difficult to use with larger dog breeds
+- It may be more difficult to use with giant dog breeds

 - If the harness does not fit properly on your dog's body, they can escape